-The following Green Party members will be standing as MP candidates in the General Election on 8 June 2017:
+The following Green Party members stood as candidates in the General Election on 8 June 2017:

 Find your constituency if you're not sure which one you live in.

 You can find out about Green Party policies on the Green Party of England and Wales website.

 I joined the Green Party two years ago, already a member of pressure groups which are in line with Green Party policies.
 I am currently an active member of CND, Bromley Peace Council, Bromley Cuts Concern, Bromley Against Fracking, Stand up to Racism, Bromley Trades Union Council and Friends of the Earth.
 I regularly attend our monthly Bromley Green Party meetings.

 As an infant teacher I provide equal opportunities, regardless of race, gender or disability.
 I always foster a love of nature in my pupils.